Last updated in April 2018.

 They’ll generally be based on aluminium frames (which are cheaper to manufacture than steel), and will come with a basic rear rack and mudguards.

-Such bikes are a good choice for those who want to give cycle touring a try but don’t want to invest several thousand pounds in a top-end touring rig.
+Such bikes are a good choice for those who want to give cycle touring a try but don’t want to invest a thousand pounds or more in a classic high-end touring rig.
 If you like it, these bikes are often prime for upgrading; if you don’t, you can sell it and lose very little in the process.

-Let’s have a look at some of the cheap touring bikes on offer right now in the new touring bike market…
+All the usual advice regarding buying bikes online applies equally here.
+Having said that, let’s have a look at some of the cheapest touring bikes on offer right now in the new touring bike market…

-New from the previously unheard-of Adventure Outdoor Co. is the Flat White, part of a new series of entry-level bikes.
+First up from Adventure Outdoor Co (a sub-brand of Sportline, one of the UK’s biggest bicycle distributors) is the Flat White, part of their series of entry-level bikes.
 It’s an impressive effort to produce what is probably the cheapest off-the-peg touring bike on the market in the UK right now.

 The cromoly steel frame in particular will attract a lot of interest, and it looks to be well thought out in terms of eyelets and braze-ons.
 The 2x7sp Tourney drivetrain isn’t going to impress anyone, but there’s no particular reason it wouldn’t take you a couple of thousand miles before needing attention – and spares for this range are abundant and cheap.

-The 3x8sp mountain-bike drivetrain with an Acera rear derailleur and an 11-32t cassette gives the Tour a very good range of gear ratios, and the Continental Contact tyres are above average at this price point – expect to get a good few thousand miles out of these.
-36-hole rims, toe clips, and a range of 5 frame sizes are all plus points too.
-Ridgeback being distributed by Madison, you’ll have few problems finding a dealer in your area.
+The 3x8sp mountain-bike drivetrain with an Acera rear derailleur and an 11-32t cassette – a step up from the Flat White and the Etape 150 – gives the Tour a very good range of gear ratios, and the Continental Contact tyres are above average: expect to get a good few thousand miles out of these.
+Other plus points include 36-spoke wheels, toe clips, a sturdy rear rack, and a range of 5 frame sizes.
+Ridgeback are well distributed; it shouldn’t be hard to find a dealer in your area.

 A Quick Word On Buying The Right Bike